Sp0601/Highway_go_Kart/JOURNAL.md

 ---
-title: "Highway_go_Kart"
+title: "Ultimate Radio"
 author: "Sp06"
-description: "A go kart made for the ysws program 'Highway to Undercity'!"
+description: "A radio made for the ysws program 'Highway to Undercity'!"
 created_at: "2025-06-24"
 ---